zadium/parachute/README.md

 Select all face on top surface, change to texture you like

+You can change the logo on backpack/bag

+### Smoke color

+Just change color of prim of burst to change the color of smoke

+# Mesh

 ## Mesh License (CC BY-NC-SA 4.0)

 # Scripts

+## Parachute

+Main script of Parachute
 Based on "Jeff Heaton" script with many modification from others and me, names mentioned in the scripts

 From the book: